thomasbrockmeier/NBT/External/EEGlab/external/README.txt

-This folder use to contain modules external to EEGLAB Now all external modules are treated as EEGLAB extensions and this folder is not longer needed.
+This folder contains modules external to EEGLAB

-This folder will be removed in subsequent EEGLAB releases.
+It contains part of the Fieltrip toolbox for source localization, part of the BIOSIG toolbox for importing different data formats and part of the bioelectromagnetism toolbox for performing ERP peak detection.

+You may replace the folder with the full version of each of the toolbox if you want to use the other functionalities of these toolboxes from the command line.

-A. Delorme - Nov 30, 2013
+A. Delorme - May 12, 2010